 5. Submission: The declaration of acceptance is valid for 180 days, during which period it must be submitted to the Ministry of Foreign Affairs for approval to be granted the Startup Visa.
 It will be valid for four months and allow for two entries into Portugal.

-6. Appointment: After the visa has been granted, applicants will receive an appointment date with Portugal’s Agency for Integration, Migration, and Asylum (AIMA) to formalize the residency permit.
+6. Appointment: After the visa has been granted, you will receive an appointment date with AIMA to formalize the residency permit and for the collection of biometrics.

 Entrepreneurs and incubators are required to submit quarterly reports to IAPMEI to assess the project’s progress.